 He offers the following tips.

-- Start with three days of strength training per week, allowing at least 48 hours of recovery between workouts that target the same muscle groups.
+- Start with three days of strength training per week.
+Also, allow at least 48 hours of recovery between workouts that target the same muscle groups.
 A split-body program (performing upper- and lower-body exercises on alternating days) will help you maximize training days while allowing for sufficient recovery.
 If this program is more aggressive than your usual routine, scale back to two days of training.

-- The majority of your workout should consist of multijoint movements such as deadlifts, squat and lunge variations, presses, and rows.
+- Focus on multijoint movements.
+The majority of your workout should consist of multijoint movements such as deadlifts, squat and lunge variations, presses, and rows.
 These are the most effective for building muscle mass.

-- Research shows that working within 65 to 85 percent of your one-rep-max is most effective for achieving hypertrophy (increase in muscle size).
+- Work within 65 to 85 percent of your one-rep-max.
+Research shows that this is most effective for achieving hypertrophy (increase in muscle size).
 Use a resistance that you can lift for eight to 10 repetitions.

-- Eat more protein than normal — up to 1 gram of protein per pound of body weight — during your rebuilding period.
+- Eat more protein than normal.
+Eat up to 1 gram of protein per pound of body weight during your rebuilding period.
 Also increase your intake of vegetables, healthy fats, and fruits, and consider supplementing with fish oil.
 “Micronutrients and healthy fats are especially important after injury,” says Howard.
 “They support metabolic pathways in the body and reduce inflammation.”

 This article has been updated.
 It was originally published in the November 2014 issue of Experience Life.